inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 some use-cases or shorten some workflow.
 But everything else *must* work without JavaScript.

+We are using extensively jQuery so use it wherever possible to ease the development.
+Note also that you should use only widely supported JavaScript features, such as coroutines, workers and others are only supported in very few browsers so do not use them!

 Templates
 ~~~~~~~~~

-Templates may not contain any CSS information besides classes.
+Templates may not contain any CSS information besides classes and identifiers.
 Use classes as appropriate, and use as many of them as you like.
 Keep them easy to read.